Antakya: Transport

 The city is served from Hatay Airport.

 Sports

-Antakya has one male professional football club, Hatayspor, which play in the Süper Lig.
+Antakya has one male professional football club, Hatayspor, which play in the TFF 2.
+Lig.
 There is also a female professional team called Hatay Büyükşehir Belediyesi.
 Hatay Büyükşehir Belediyespor, a women's basketball team, is also present, and plays in the Turkish Women's Basketball League.

 Cuisine

 The cuisine of Antakya is renowned.
 Its cuisine is considered Levantine rather than Turkish.
 The cuisine offers plenty of meals, where beef and lamb are mainly used.
 Popular dishes include the typical Turkish kebab, served with spices and onions in flat unleavened bread, with yoghurt as ali nazik kebab, oruk, kaytaz böreği and katıklı ekmek.
 Hot, spicy food is a feature of this part of Turkey, along with Turkish coffee and local specialties.